ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 Archived and active journals take up 199.9M in the file system.
 ~~~

-See how `journalctl` returns a more precise measurement as the one I got previously with `ls`.
+See how `journalctl` returns a more precise measurement than the one obtained previously with `ls`.
 Of course, you can also compare this measuring with what `du` can tell you:

 ~~~sh
 $ sudo du -sh /var/log/journal/